alexanderuernst/SHARP/README.md

 **6. Reproducing Manuscript Results**

-Data near those provided in the manuscript _A predictive computational platform for optimizing the design of bioartificial pancreas devices_, currently under review at _Nature Communications_, can be reproduced by inputting the parameters of the devices as described in the manuscript text and supplementary information.
+Results near those provided in the manuscript _A predictive computational platform for optimizing the design of bioartificial pancreas devices_, currently under review at _Nature Communications_, can be reproduced by inputting the parameters of the devices as described in the manuscript text and supplementary information.
 Again, exact values cannot be obtained as the program results are stochastic.